voraczech/voraczech.com/content/budapest.md

 ### Airport

 Use buses.
 You can take 100E (special pricing applies for this one).
 At the airport you can pay at the machine (cash and card).
+Price is 1350 HUF.
 In front of the bus they will check and validate your ticket and/or help.
 Pretty good UX compared to others (I am looking at you, Prague).

+You can also use 200E and transfer to M3 at Kőbánya-Kispest.
+You need to use a new ticket (if you have single ride) or scan QR for time limited tickets.
+This way is cheaper (even two single ride tickets are for 900 HUF) and it is 10 minutes longer.

 ## Else